 Although I have attempted to provide a comprehensive guide to and analysis of the published fiction that falls within the limits described above, any study of this nature is necessarily incomplete.
 I would be grateful to readers bringing to my attention further works falling within these guidelines.
 This book is conceived of as a two‑part work consisting of five chapters of analysis followed by a bibliography with extensive annotations.
 Not all the works in the Bibliography are discussed in the text, and it is assumed that the reader interested in pursuing the subject in depth will read both parts.
 At the conclusion of select bibliographic entries are listed the page numbers on which the works are further discussed.
 Conventional footnotes are not used because references contained in the text to primary materials refer to the Bibliography.
 Some readers will miss page numbers in the references to the fiction.
 The decision to omit them was not taken lightly.
 Science fiction publishing is a highly disorderly world: the first edition of a novel is often not the standard edition; paperback editions may be followed by hardbound reprints rather than vice versa; separate editions—often under separate titles—are frequently issued in Great Britain and in the United States, and multiple issues by various publishers are commonplace.
 Since there is so little uniformity in the collections of libraries, page references would be only marginally useful.
 Chapter numbers have been cited where they may be of help.

 Using fiction as a mirror of cultural attitudes toward the dangers posed by the nuclear arms race, this book aims at a better understanding of those attitudes.
-Nuclear war creates such anxiety in most people that they are prone to all manner of strategies of avoidance in discussing it: despair; unwarranted confidence that "the government" or "the scientists" will take care of the problem; simple selective ignorance of the problem.
+Nuclear war creates such anxiety in most people that they are prone to all manner of strategies of avoidance in discussing it: despair, unwarranted confidence that "the government", or "the scientists" will take care of the problem, simple selective ignorance of the problem.
 To some extent, these strategies are also present in fiction, and to the extent that they are, this study tells us something about our fears and phobias.
 But fiction, because of its concreteness, can treat the subject in such a way that it is difficult to avoid.
 In addition, the creation of vivid characters and realistic settings can bring home the impact of a nuclear war in a way that is difficult for nonfiction.
 To this extent, fiction about nuclear war can have an admonitory effect which may be valuable in a world perpetually perched on the brink of an atomic holocaust.

 The analysis begins with a historical survey of the development of the theme and proceeds to examine the phases of nuclear war as they are commonly treated in fiction.
-The bulk of the book is given over to the Bibliography, which is intended to provide scholars, librarians, and general readers alike with ready access to a great variety of information about this body of writing.
-The Subject Index will be particularly useful for those seeking to trace various themes in these works.
+The bulk of the book is given over to the bibliography, which is intended to provide scholars, librarians, and general readers alike with ready access to a great variety of information about this body of writing.
+The subject index will be particularly useful for those seeking to trace various themes in these works.

 A note on usage: I have followed science fiction practice in capitalizing the word "Earth" when it is used as the name of our planet.
 The words "nuclear" and "atomic" are used interchangeably, no distinction between them being intended. ("Atomic" was more commonly used in the forties and fifties, "nuclear" thereafter.)
 I was reluctant at first to use the term "holocaust" for nuclear war.
 It originally designated a particular form of burnt offering in ancient Hebrew worship and has, of course, been used with bitter irony to label the murder of millions by the Nazis during World War II; but the term is also well established as a label for a devastating atomic war, and I have followed that usage here.

 I would like to acknowledge my indebtedness to Dr. Lois B. De Fleur, Dean of the College of Sciences and Arts of Washington State University, for providing two grants which were of great assistance in doing this study; to Dr. John Elwood, Chair of the Department of English at W.S.U., and to the Jerard Fund of the W.S.U.
 Department of English for additional support.
 Work on this project would have been dauntingly difficult had it not been for the word‑processing facilities of the W.S.U.
 Humanities Research Center, and the assistance of its director, Dr. Thomas Faulkner, and his assistant, Rhonda Blair.
-For a brief period I had the able assistance of Joy Graves, who performed several tedious tasks in connection with the organization of the Bibliography.
+For a brief period I had the able assistance of Joy Graves, who performed several tedious tasks in connection with the organization of the bęibliography.
 I owe a special debt to the entire staff of the Interlibrary Loan Department of the W.S.U.
 Holland Library headed by Kay Kinkead, which performed Herculean labors in locating obscure novels and short stories and making them available to me.
 The reference librarians at Holland were also of great. help, including Paula Elliot, Pauline Lilje, Alice Spitzer, Auda Taylor, and Siegfried Vogt.
 Library staff member Bob Freebern also provided invaluable help.

 The single greatest source of suggestions has been Bob Brown of Moye, Polley, and Brown, a Seattle bookselling firm.
 His extraordinary knowledge of apocalyptic fiction and his untiring efforts in securing copies of books both for myself and for Holland Library have made this book possible.
 Thanks to his work, the library has assembled a truly impressive collection of nuclear war fiction which will be available to future scholars.
 Warm thanks are due the English Department's Library Committee, Librarian Ann Wierum, and Interim Director of Libraries Donald Bushaw for their efforts in building the Holland collection.